rackerlabs/rackspace-how-to/content/cloud-files/configure-rackspace-cloud-files-with-cyberduck.md

     <img src="{% asset_path cloud-files/configuring-rackspace-cloud-files-with-cyberduck/cyberduck_for_UK_1.png %}" width="393" height="319" border="1" alt=""  />

-2. In the popup dialog box, perform the following steps:
+2. In the pop-up dialog box, perform the following steps:

     A. Select **Swift (OpenStack Object Storage)** from the drop-down menu.

     B. In the **Server** field, enter **identity.api.rackspacecloud.com**.

-    C. In the Username field, enter your Rackspace Cloud username.
+    C. In the **Username** field, enter your Rackspace Cloud username.

 	<img src="{% asset_path cloud-files/configuring-rackspace-cloud-files-with-cyberduck/cyberduck6.png %}" width="299" height="373" border="1" alt=""  />

 3. Close the dialog box, and then double-click on the bookmark.

-4. In the popup dialog box, enter your Cloud username, and paste the API key into the **Password** field.
+4. In the pop-up dialog box, enter your Cloud username and paste the API key into the **Password** field.

 5. When the connection is complete, click **Login**.